Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/bidding-blocks/_index.md

 I continued developing that idea, streamlining how scoring works, adding some more spice, until I ended up with a strong---if somewhat convoluted---idea.
 That's when I split it into two.

 * Bidding Blocks is all about _interaction between players_, while Six of Sparrows is more _individualized pattern matching_.
 * Bidding Blocks is very simple to learn if you have _any_ experience with classic card games or trick-taking games.
-If not, Six of Sparrows might be easier to try first.
+If not, Six of Sparrows is easier to try first.

 Pick whichever one you like best!